OsamaAlRashed/EasyRefreshToken/README.md

-EasyRefreshToken is a library to manage refresh token opreation Easy ..
+EasyRefreshToken is a library to manage refresh token opreations easy ..

 - In AppDbContext Class: